dbt-labs/docs.getdbt.com/website/docs/guides/customize-schema-alias.md

 ## Introduction
 This guide explains how to customize the [schema](/docs/build/custom-schemas), [database](/docs/build/custom-databases), and [alias](/docs/build/custom-aliases) naming conventions in dbt to fit your data warehouse governance and design needs.
-When we develop dbt models and perform a `dbt run` or `dbt build` command, objects (like tables and views) get created in the data warehouse based on these naming conventions.
+When we develop dbt models and execute certain [commands](https://docs.getdbt.com/reference/dbt-commands) (such as `dbt run` or `dbt build`), objects (like tables and views) get created in the data warehouse based on these naming conventions.

 In the rest of the article, for consistency, when we refer to a database, we'll be referring to a Google Cloud Platform project or a Databricks catalog.